×

 When we asked people living in Bologna about club and activities where newcomers can meet others, they responded:

 "Internations is a good way to meet some international ex-pats, though the majority are Italian and the organization charges a lot and offers little if you are not a paying member.
-If you are a woman there is also an international organization, IWF, where you can meet other women," remarked one expat who made the move to Bologna.
+If you are a woman there is also an international organization, IWF, where you can meet other women," said one expat who made the move to Bologna.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.